 We spent the morning wandering the beautiful floors of the Georgia State Capitol, laughing our way through portraits, and soaking in the calm that only weekday elopements can bring.
 And the best part?

-Eloping at the Georgia State Capitol is FREE, surprisingly easy, and one of the most luxurious-feeling locations for an intimate Atlanta ceremony.
+Eloping at the Georgia State Capitol is FREE and one of the most luxurious-feeling locations for an intimate Atlanta ceremony.

 Let’s talk about how you can do the same.